 This is a smoke process over low heat, unlike direct grilling.
 During the smoking process, the warm smoke penetrates the food cooks it as well infuses it with flavor.
 The flavor just really varies depending on the type of wood or pellets you use.

-Over the years many different smoker have emerged.
-All of them have their pros and cons whether it is their price, temperature or size.
+Over the years many different smokers have emerged.
+All of them have their pros and cons whether it is their price, temperature, or size.
 Let’s explore all the different types of smokers.

 The offset smoker is one of the most popular designs.
 It usually has a cylindrical cooking chamber while charcoal and wood burn in the firebox attached.
 To create the smoke the firebox is lit, the airflow here is tightly controlled.
 The smoke and heat is pushed through the pipes into the cooking chamber

 Most offset smokers have shelves that are good for multiple briskets, racks of ribs, or pork shoulders.

 If you want maximum control on your temperatures make sure you look for an offset smoker that is made of thick-cut steel and it well sealed this can help the unit retain the heat.